moshinhoabadi/WhereIsMyBus/README.md

 - We assume that our VM is active.
 - First, run the file "**Activate.py"**.
 This file will turn on the application.
 - In addition, run the notebook "**project.ipynb**" in databricks.
 Before running the notebook, you can change the default IP to a Kafka server (for stream data) or the path (for batch data).
-The notebook will train the model for predicting the delay (might take a while), and then will start the data stream.
+The notebook will train the model that predicts the delay range (might take a while), and then will start the data stream and the live monitoring process.
 - Then, enter a browser and enter the url: **http://127.0.0.1:5000** for seeing our application.
 You will be directed to the home page.